hashicorp/nomad-device-nvidia/README.md

 # Nomad Nvidia Device Plugin

-This package provides an implementation of a Nomad [`device`](https://www.nomadproject.io/docs/job-specification/device) plugin for Nvidia GPUs.
+This repository provides an implementation of a Nomad [`device`](https://www.nomadproject.io/docs/job-specification/device) plugin for Nvidia GPUs.

+**Note: this package is currently embedded in Nomad itself but the Nomad team intends to externalize the driver.**

 ## Behavior